Morello-Luca/JRL/dual_arm_controller/README.md

 - [x] Pre-allocate tasks to eliminate real-time memory jitter
 - [x] Analytic calculation for critical damping matrices
 - [x] Trajectory interpolation of virtual frames for multiple waypoints
-- [ ] Direct integration of physical force/torque sensor hardware feedback streams
+- [ ] Collect data of force and position errors during manipulation
-- [ ] Implement spherical linear interpolation (Slerp) on virtual object orientation
+- [ ] Implement and test on real Hardware

 See the [open issues](https://github.com/github_username/dual-arm-control/issues) for a full list of proposed extensions.